 In May 2013, the ACC opened an inquiry into retail competition and requested that interested parties provide comments on a series of ACC-issued questions.
 The District participated in that inquiry.
 On September 11, 2013, the ACC voted to close the inquiry into whether the ACC should consider deregulation of the Arizona electricity market.
-The ACC's action was consistent with the position advocated by the District.
+The ACC's action was consistent with the position advocated by the District but there was insufficient support to modify the rules of competition.
 However, effective July 1, 2012, the ACC approved a buy-through program for a major utility allowing a limited number of large industrial customers to purchase generation from other providers.
-The ACC continues to evaluate this program and has ordered parties to continue meeting to propose modifications.
+In December 2020, the ACC approved a similar buy-through program for a second major utility in the state.
+The ACC continues to evaluate these programs as part of rate case proceedings.